 Cellist Owen Young joined the BSO in August 1991.
-A frequent collaborator in chamber music concerts and festivals, he has also appeared as concerto soloist with numerous orchestras.
-He has appeared in the Tanglewood, Aspen, Banff, Davos, Sunflower, Gateway, Brevard, and St. Barth's music festivals and is a founding member of the innovative chamber ensemble Innuendo.
-Mr. Young's performances have been broadcast on National Public Radio, WQED in Pittsburgh, WITF in Harrisburg, and WGBH in Boston.
+A frequent collaborator in chamber music concerts and festivals, he has been featured as concerto soloist with numerous orchestras.
+Young has appeared in the Tanglewood, Aspen, Banff, Davos, Sunflower, Gateway, Brevard, and St. Barth's music festivals and is a founding member of the innovative chamber ensemble Innuendo.
+His performances have been broadcast on National Public Radio, WQED in Pittsburgh, WITF in Harrisburg, and WGBH in Boston.
 He has performed frequently with singer/songwriter James Taylor, including the nationally televised concert "James Taylor Live at the Beacon Theatre" in New York City.
-Mr. Young was formerly on the faculties of the Boston Conservatory, the New England Conservatory Extension Division, and the Longy School of Music; is currently on the faculty of Berklee College of Music; and is active in Project STEP (String Training and Education Program for students of color).
+Young was formerly on the faculties of Boston Conservatory, New England Conservatory School of Continuing Education, and Longy School of Music.
+He is currently on the faculty of Berklee College of Music and is active in Project STEP — String Training and Education Program for students of color.
 From 1991 to 1996 he was a Harvard-appointed resident tutor and director of concerts in Dunster House at Harvard University.
 His teachers included Elinor Osborn, Michael Grebanier, Anne Martindale Williams, and Aldo Parisot.
-Mr. Young holds both bachelor's and master's degrees from Yale University.
+Young holds both bachelor's and master's degrees from Yale University.
 He was a Tanglewood Music Center Fellow in 1986 and 1987.
-After winning an Orchestra Fellowship in 1987, he played with the Atlanta Symphony in 1988 and with the Boston Symphony in 1988-89.
-He was a member of the New Haven Symphony in 1986-87 and of the Pittsburgh Symphony from 1989 until he joined the BSO in 1991.
+After winning an Orchestra Fellowship in 1987, he played with the Atlanta Symphony Orchestra in 1988 and with the Boston Symphony Orchestra in 1988-89.
+He was a member of the New Haven Symphony Orchestra in 1986-87 and of the Pittsburgh Symphony Orchestra from 1989 until he joined the BSO in 1991.